0xFireWolf/AppleBCMWLANCompanion/Documentation/GettingStarted.md

 [    1.145731]: bcmc: void AppleBCMWLANCompanion::start() DInfo: Callback functions have been registered.
 [    2.035510]: bcmc: void AppleBCMWLANCompanion::processKernel(KernelPatcher &) DInfo: Processing the kernel with the patcher at 0xffffff801a60a890.
 ```

+## Issues and Discussions

+If you have any questions, feel free to join the discussion thread on [InsanelyMac](https://www.insanelymac.com/forum/topic/361710-broadcom-fullmac-wi-fi-support-on-macos-sonoma-sequoia-and-tahoe-without-root-patches/).